 ADAMS, Frank.
 1913.
 Private.
 Discharged 30/10/1919.
 Awarded British War and Victory Medals which were re-issued in 1931.

 ADAMS, Lionel L. 1433.
 Serjeant.
 Discharged 26/06/1919.
-Awarded British War and Victory Medals now held in a private collection with image shown of his Victory Medal when sold on electronic auction site 2014.
-His address given as Bristol on the 1933 KEH Old Comrades Association Member's List.
+Awarded British War and Victory Medals now held in a private collection with image shown of his Victory Medal when sold on electronic auction site 2013.
+His address was recorded as Bristol on the 1933 KEH Old Comrades Association Member's List.

 ADAMS, Noel Percy.
 Captain.
 A New Zealander who served in 'A' Squadron of the King Edward's Horse from 1909 after service in command of the Cambridge University Mounted Rifles as Lieutenant.
 Commanded the four University troops as a Squadron.
 Returned to New Zealand in 1916 as Colonel of the Base Training Camp for which he was awarded the Most Distinguished Order of Saint Michael and Saint George (CMG).
 Died in Clevedon, New Zealand in 1951.
 Referenced in KEH History.
 Photograph courtesy of the Auckland War Memorial.